 Tara’s suggestion to help Meghan enjoy her new life in the U.K. was to look beyond what would no doubt be her usual haunts and travel round the country.
 “Go to Blackpool!” she said.
 “You need to explore all parts of the U.K."

-Over time, many American-British couples learn to absorb elements of each other’s cultures and become the perfect “Bremerican” couple.
-That's certainly true for Carla Starrett-Bigg, an American who married her British husband back in 1976 and now lives on the West coast.
+If an American marries a British person, one thing's usually true: Over time, many American-British couples learn to absorb elements of each other’s cultures and become the perfect “Bremerican” couple.
+That's certainly the case for Carla Starrett-Bigg, an American who married her British husband back in 1976 and now lives on the West coast.
 Her partner, she says, has adapted to the point where he belongs “firmly mid-Atlantic."

 Old habits die hard, though, and apparently he does still hold on to some of his: “Yes, he drinks tea, and has taught me how to make the real thing.
 He also eats Marmite and thinks canned spaghetti on toast is delicious...
 I have no words.”